-ED does not have the HR resources to investigate ML offences emanating from multiple predicate offences that have intricate complexities.
-In most instances, ML assets investigation cannot be separated from predicate offence-related Proceeds of Crime (PoC), instrumentalities, and Proceeds of Estimated Value (POeV).
+The ED does not have the human resource to investigate ML offenses, emanating from multiple predicate offenses that have intricate complexities.
+In most instances, the ML assets investigation cannot be separated from predicate offense - related Proceeds of Crime (PoC), instrumentalities, and Proceeds of Estimated Value (POeV).